Plan your Hudson Valley proposal

 What sets me apart

 With me as your photographer you have an empathetic, calm, patient, and creative professional documenting your most important moments and memories.
-My job is to document and facilitate your unique wedding day...your job is to enjoy it!
+My job is to document and facilitate your unique proposal...your job is to enjoy it!

 Kind words from clients

 "Highly recommend hiring Matt for engagement/wedding photos!
 Matt went to the proposal location ahead of time to scope it out, take photos, and determine the best precise spot based on background and lighting.
 He truly went above and beyond.
-He gave us space to take in the moment and made us feel comfortable throughout the shoot.
 He has a background in nature photography and the natural beauty of the hudson valley is really pronounced in our photos, something we wanted.
 I think he went over the allotted time because he saw a brook last minute that made for some great photos.
-He was a consummate professional from the jump and I am so glad he was recommended to us!."
+He was a consummate professional from the jump."

 Daniela and Chris (Engaged in Cold Spring 2024)